Eastern carpenter bee: Division of labor among the sexes

 Not all females do the same work in a social nest.
 This is evident based on the varying levels of wear on the wings and mandibles of females of various social standing.
 Although many nests have more than one female, there is a division of labor between the older and younger females.
 During nesting time, only the older females are responsible for nesting duties such as digging, excavating the cells, lining the cells, collecting food, and ovipositing.
 Evidence of this activity can be found in their worn mandibles.
 Young females rarely leave the nest and guard the entrance while the older females work, resulting in unworn wings and mandibles in the younger females.
 Additionally, X. virginica is the only known species in which one-year-old females cohabit the nest with two-year-old females that do all the labor.

 Males often spend long periods of time hovering, flying, or in fast pursuit of intruders, while female flight activity is usually very directed, such as flights to flowers and food sites.
 Larger females have an advantage because they can carry larger amounts of pollen or nectar back to the nest and can fly longer distances.

 Diet

-X. virginica survive mostly on nectar and pollen.
-Newly emerged bees do not have food stored in their nest, but they are occasionally brought nectar.
-X. virginica use their maxillae to penetrate the corolla of plants and reach the nectar stores, a behavior known as nectar robbing.
-This happens when the bee pierces the corollas of long-tubed flowers, thus accessing nectar without making contact with the anthers and bypassing pollination.
-In some plants this reduces fruit production and seed number.
-In other plants, defensive mechanisms allow pollination to occur despite perforation of the corolla.
+X. virginica survives mostly on nectar and pollen.
+Newly emerged bees do not have food stored in their nest, but are occasionally brought nectar.

+X. virginica uses its maxillae to penetrate the corolla of some long-tubed flowers, reaching their nectar stores without making contact with the anthers and thus bypassing pollination.
+In some plants this “nectar robbing” reduces fruit production and seed number.
+In others, defensive mechanisms allow pollination to occur despite perforation of the corolla.